amir-h-rassafi/bunq-php-chat/readme.md

 ### It is so simple, without any Auth, any Websocket, any Status management!

-## How to run?
+## How to install?

 ```
-docker-compose up -d
+chmod +x install.sh
+./install.sh
 ```

+now you have it on http://localhost:8000

 ## API